 Construction finally began in the summer of 1852 under the supervision of Ephraim Clayton of Asheville, N.C.
 Records indicate that a number of enslaved persons worked on the various construction teams.
 Among them were individuals who made the bricks on site and skilled carpenters who executed uniquely beautiful woodwork, including a pulpit and pews for the chapel.
 The college bell arrived from the Meneely Foundry in West Troy, N.Y., and, from the west tower of “Old Main,” it continues to sing out as the “voice of Wofford.”
 The exterior of the building today is true to the original design, but the interior has been modernized and renovated three times — in the early 1900s, in the early 1960s, and in 2005-2007.

 In the late summer of 1854, three faculty members and seven students took up their work, with more students arriving in the winter.
 Admission was selective; the prospective students had been tested on their knowledge of English, arithmetic and algebra, ancient and modern geography, and Latin and Greek.
 By the second year, five faculty members, the full complement envisioned by the trustees, were on campus.
 In addition to teaching the entire curriculum, they also handled many administrative details.
-Most of the original faculty, including the college’s first three presidents, were slaveholders, and the treasurer’s books indicate that the college treasurer paid himself for work that one of his enslaved men performed for the college.
+All of the original faculty, including the college’s first three presidents, were slaveholders, and the treasurer’s books indicate that the college treasurer paid a colleague for work that one of his enslaved men performed for the college.

 The college awarded its first degree in 1856 to Samuel Dibble, a future member of the United States Congress.
-By 1860, te college had awarded some 48 more degrees, and 79 students were engaged in coursework in the 1859-60 school year.
+By 1860, the college had awarded some 48 more degrees, and 79 students were engaged in coursework in the 1859-60 school year.
 In 1859, President William Wightman resigned to launch yet another Methodist college, one that eventually became Birmingham-Southern in Alabama.
-His successor, the Rev. Albert M. Shipp, was a respected scholar who was immediately confronted with a devastating Civil War.
+His successor, the Rev. Albert M. Shipp, was a respected scholar who was immediately confronted with the outbreak of the Civil War.
 Students formed themselves into a militia company, the “Southern Guards,” which offered its services to South Carolina’s governor.
 The governor refused, telling them to stay in school.
 However, many students and young alumni, including two sons of faculty members, were killed in the war.
 Over the course of the war, the trustees invested their endowment funds, at least $85,000, in soon-to-be-worthless Confederate bonds, bank stocks, and other securities.
 (The college still has them in its archives.)
 The situation was quite dire, but the physical plant remained intact and the professors remained at their posts.
 Given the disarray of education at all levels, South Carolina Methodists saw the mission of their colleges as more important than ever if a “New South” was to be created.

 Shipp remained at the college through the Reconstruction period, departing for a position in Vanderbilt University’s theology school in 1875.
-Tobias Hartwell, who had come to Spartanburg as an enslaved person of Shipp’s, played a key role in the emerging post-emancipation Black community.
+Tobias Hartwell, who had come to Spartanburg as Shipp’s, bondsman, played a key role in the emerging post-emancipation Black community.
 Nevertheless, Wofford’s history from the end of the Civil War until the early 1900s was dominated by one man — James H. Carlisle.
 A member of the original faculty and then the 3rd president of the college from 1875 through 1902, he initially taught mathematics and astronomy, but his real strength was his ability to develop alumni of character, one student at a time.
 Three generations of graduates remembered individual visits with Carlisle in his campus home, now occupied by the dean of students.
 To them, he was “The Doctor,” “Wofford’s spiritual endowment,” and “the most distinguished South Carolinian of his day.”

 The curriculum gradually evolved during Carlisle’s administration; for example, he shocked everyone by delivering his first presidential commencement address in English rather than in Latin.
 Nevertheless, many lasting traditions of Wofford life date from his administration.
 Four surviving chapters of national social fraternities (Kappa Alpha, 1869; Sigma Alpha Epsilon, 1885; Pi Kappa Alpha, 1891; and Kappa Sigma, 1894) were chartered on the campus.
 Such organizations owned or rented houses in the Spartanburg village, because in those days, professors lived in college housing while students were expected to make their own arrangements for room and board.
 To meet some of their needs, two students from the North Carolina mountains, Zach and Zeb Whiteside, opened and operated Wofford’s first dining hall in Main Building.
-Union soldiers in Spartanburg during Reconstruction apparently introduced college students to baseball, and Wofford and Furman University played South Carolina’s first intercollegiate football game in December 1889.
+Union soldiers in Spartanburg during Reconstruction played baseball with Wofford students, and Wofford and Furman University played South Carolina’s first intercollegiate football game in December 1889.
 Students participated actively in literary societies, and members held weekly debates and gave regular orations.
 The societies started the college’s first libraries, and the library’s special collections holds many of those original volumes.
 That same year, students from the societies organized one of the South’s earliest literary magazines, The Journal.
 At commencements throughout the period, graduates sang the hymn “From All That Dwell Below the Skies” and each received a Bible signed by faculty members.

 In 1895, delegates from 10 of the leading higher education institutions across the Southeast met in Atlanta to form the Southern Association of Colleges and Schools.
 The organization was conceived by Vanderbilt’s Chancellor James H. Kirkland (Wofford Class of 1877), who hoped to challenge peer campuses to attain national standards of academic excellence.
 Delegates also came from Trinity College in Durham, N.C., which later emerged as Duke University under the presidential leadership of Wofford alumni John C. Kilgo and William Preston Few.
 Two young outstanding faculty members represented Wofford, A.G.
 “Knotty” Rembert (Class of 1884) and Henry Nelson Snyder.
 Perhaps it was the Wofford community’s determination to meet the standards for accreditation that later inspired Snyder to turn down an appointment to the faculty at Stanford University to become Carlisle’s successor as president in 1902.
 It was also true that Spartanburg was no longer a sleepy courthouse village — it had become a major railroad “hub city” and was surrounded by booming textile mills.
 Local civic leaders launched nearby Converse College, which combined liberal arts education for women with a nationally respected school of music.
 At Wofford, it no doubt seemed possible to dream bigger dreams.